 In 1891, an extremely large white moose was first seen in Maine by Clarence Duffy of Oldtown, a hunting guide who was working around Lobster Lake.
 Though he did not get near enough to the animal to take a shot, he could see him plainly.
 Horrified by the encounter, when Duffy told his story, he was laughed at.
 However, a few months later, a Bangor lumberman named John Ross, who was also at Lobster Lake, also saw the big moose.
 With this second sighting, some people began to believe.

-That same year, a New York hunter saw the big moose near Sourdnahunlt Lake and fired several slugs into the animal without the least apparent effect, with the exception of making it angry.
+That same year, a New York hunter saw the big moose near Sourdnahunlt Lake and fired several slugs into the animal without the least apparent effect, except for making it angry.
 The moose then charged the man who took refuge in a bear cave, where he remained for about an hour before the large animal sauntered away.

-However, these tales were still mostly discounted until a New York City sportsman, Howard Van Ness, not only saw the big moose but also shot him several times in 1892.
-This event occurred about 30 miles northeast of Norcross, when Van Ness, along with three other New York men, were hunting.
+However, these tales were still mostly discounted until a New York City sportsman, Howard Van Ness, saw the big moose and shot him several times in 1892.
+This event occurred about 30 miles northeast of Norcross, when Van Ness and three other New York men were hunting.
 Van Ness was separated from his companions when he shot the moose, which he described as “weighed a ton, and as tall as a camel, with magnificent head and antler.”
 After his shot hit the animal just above the shoulder, the moose let out a deep bellow and a grunt before coming after Van Ness, who took shelter beneath a tangled mass of fallen trees and branches.
 The moose then circled the area at tremendous speed and once jumped over his hiding place before finally giving up.